pythops/tamanoir/README.md

 Currenly, there is only 2 supported keyboard layout:

 `0` : qwery (us)

 `1` : azerty (fr)

-## TODO
+## 🛠️TODO

-- [] Automatic discovery of the configured local dns server
+- [ ] Automatic discovery of the configured local dns server
-- [] Automatic discovery of the keyboard layout
+- [ ] Automatic discovery of the keyboard layout

 ## ⚠️ Disclaimer